7 Foods To Prevent A Deadly Blood Clot

 Blood clots that become lodged deep within the veins of our legs are called deep vein thrombosis, or DVT, and they can be deadly.
-Not only does the clot block blood flow to the affected area, it can sometimes break loose and travel to the heart or lungs where it has the potential to cause death.
+Not only does the clot block blood flow to the affected area, but it can also sometimes break loose and travel to the heart or lungs where it has the potential to cause death.
 Certain illnesses increase your risk for DVT, including cancer, heart disease, inflammatory bowel disease, and inherited clotting disorders.

 1. Drink More Water.